 In addition to the installer binaries, you can install the JasperReports Server application using the stand-alone WAR file distribution.
-For production environments, use the WAR file distribution.
-Download the WAR file distribution from Jaspersoft technical support, or contact your sales representative.
-The WAR file distribution comes in a file named jasperreports-server-5.0-bin.zip in compressed ZIP format.
+If you do not want to use the installer or your target configurations, such as your database or application server, are unsupported by the installer, use the WAR file distribution.
+Download the WAR file distribution from Jaspersoft technical support (http://support.jaspersoft.com) or contact your sales representative.
+The WAR file distribution comes in a file named jasperreports-server-4.7-bin.zip in the compressed ZIP format.